mwvgroup/Pitt-Google-Broker/broker/iam/README.md

 1. Create a Role - this is a collection of permissions and is a registered resource in GCP.
 1. Create a Policy - this is a local file that defines a collection of bindings (bindings attach roles to members)
-1. Attach the Policy to the Project, or to a specific Resource - access will be restricted this restricts access to the resource according to the policy.
-Policies can be attached to projects, and therefore apply to all resources in the project.
+1. Attach the Policy to the Project, or to a specific Resource

 Helpful links: